jouvetg/igm/igm/modules/process/rockflow.md

-### <h1 align="center" id="title">IGM module rockflow </h1>
+### <h1 align="center" id="title">IGM module `rockflow` </h1>

 # Description:

-This module extend the ice flow outside the glaciated area to allow particles to be evacuated following the stepest gradient of the ice-free terrain.
+This module extends the ice flow outside the glaciated area, by giving a constant speed and along-slope flow direction.
+This modules serves to track rock-like particles (with module `particles`) everywhere in ice-free and ice-filled areas, particles being either advected at constant steep (controlled by parameter `speed_rockflow`) following the stepest gradient of the ice-free terrain in 2D, or by ice flow in 3D.